-Name of proposed project, if applicable: [he --
+1. Name of proposed project, if applicable: [help]

-- 2. Name of applicant: [help] - 3.
-Address and phone number of applicant and contact person: [help] - 4.
-Date checklist prepared: [help] - 5.
-Agency requesting checklist: [help] - 6.
-Proposed timing or schedule (including phasing, if applicable): [help] - 7.
-Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
-If yes, explain. [help] - 8.
-List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. [help] - 9.
-Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
-If yes, explain. [help] - 10.
-List any government approvals or permits that will be needed for your proposal, if known. [help] - 11.
-Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
+The Bull Ranch

+2. Name of applicant: [help]

+Lathrop Development Inc.

+3. Address and phone number of applicant and contact person: [help]

+See section A.2 of attachment.

+4. Date checklist prepared: [help]

+March 2021

+5. Agency requesting checklist: [help]

+Kittitas County Community Development Services

+6. Proposed timing or schedule (including phasing, if applicable): [help]

+Plat development will be in two or more phases anticipated to span Summer 2021 to 2026.

+7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
+If yes, explain. [help]

+8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal. [help]

+Geotechnical Engineering Report by Icicle Creek Engineers Inc. dated March 3rd, 2021.

+9. Do you know whether applications are pending for governmental approvals of other proposals directly affecting the property covered by your proposal?
+If yes, explain. [help]

+10. List any government approvals or permits that will be needed for your proposal, if known. [help]

+Clear and grade, developer extension approval for utilities and building permits for the residential development.

+11. Give brief, complete description of your proposal, including the proposed uses and the size of the project and site.
 There are several questions later in this checklist that ask you to describe certain aspects of your proposal.
 You do not need to repeat those answers on this page.
 (Lead agencies may modify this form to include additional specific information on project description.) [help]

+See section A.11 of attachment.